Battle of Mylae (36 BC): Battle

 Both fleets were equipped with catapults and towers.
 Sextus' ships were smaller and more agile and had more experienced sailors.
 Agrippa's ships, on the other hand, were larger and more stable and superior in close combat.
 Papias' tactic was to disable the enemy ships and isolate them from their formation.
 He tried by skillful ship maneuvers to destroy the rudders of the opposing ships without being boarded himself.
 Agrippa's ships, however, tried to ram their opponents or to conquer them with the help of grappling hooks and grappling bridges (corvus).
 In this way they succeeded in sinking Papias' ship themselves.
 However, he was able to save himself by swimming to one of his neighboring ships.

 Sextus Pompey watched the battle from the bank.
 When he realized that Agrippa's ships were operating more successfully and that other ships were arriving from Hiera, he let Papias begin a controlled retreat.
-Its ships slowly retreated into shallow coastal waters and estuaries, into which Agrippa's captains with their larger ships did not want to follow them and the battle came to an end.
+Its ships slowly retreated into shallow coastal waters and estuaries, into which Agrippa's captains with their larger ships did not want to follow and the battle came to an end.
 At that time Papias had lost 30 ships, Agrippa however only lost 5.